tuxcanfly/go-build/README.md

-talksapp
+go-build
 ========

-This project is the source for [go-talks.appspot.com](http://go-talks.appspot.com).
+This project is the source for [go-build.appspot.com](http://go-build.appspot.com).

 Contributions
 -------------